ankarhem/use-animation-hook/README.md

 # useAnimation

 A hook to generate styles for animations using animation frames.
-This project is inspired by, and extended from, the work done [here](https://github.com/franciscop/use-animation-frame).
+This project was done to see if [svelte](https://svelte.dev/)-like animations would be feasible in react.
+And somewhat based on the work done [here](https://github.com/franciscop/use-animation-frame).

 ## Example